 Q: What do I need to bring with me?

-We will have a store where you can purchase basic sundries, eg: Bug Spray, ear plugs, alka seltzer, Blackpot Camp Merchandise, Faculty and Participant CDs, and Beer, Liquor and daiquiris during the day.
+We will have a store where you can purchase basic sundries, eg: Bug Spray, ear plugs, Blackpot Camp Merchandise, Faculty and Participant CDs and art, Beer, Liquor and daiquiris during the day.

-The Lakeview office also has a store where they sell Ice, basic camping needs, and all of their fantastic Lakeview merchandise (and candy!)
+The Lakeview office also has a store where they sell Ice, basic camping needs, and all of their fantastic Lakeview merchandise.

 If you are tent camping, you will need your tent, sleeping pad, sleeping bag, pillow, etc. You should also bring a towel, clothing for both Hot and Cold weather (the temperature drops quite a bit at night).
 And, whatever instruments (or dancing shoes) you would like to use for the duration of camp.
 We do rent basic camps for $20 + a $20 deposit and will have a few cheap air mattresses for sale in the camp store.